Stay up to date

 Data subject refers to any individual whose personal data is stored, processed or collected by an organisation.
 GDPR personal data, special category data and examples are provided in detail here.

-General data protection regulation has defined eight sets of rights for individuals to ask for any time with no prior notice.
-Through individual rights, the subjects can challenge their legal obligation on collected and processed data and complaints to the official authority, such as ICO, if they find processing unlawful or ambiguous.
+General data protection regulation has defined eight rights for individuals to ask for any time with no prior notice.
+Through the GDPR rights of individuals, the subjects can challenge their legal obligation on collected and processed data and complaints to the official authority, such as ICO, if they find processing unlawful or ambiguous.

 What are the 8 rights of individuals under GDPR?